-From Puna (Big Island) to Saulyta (Mexico), all to way to my hometown of Piacenza (Italy) , without forgetting our own Valley : on one side Chefs demand quality & ethics to their farmers and producers and on the other they hold a captive audience in their dining room with the opportunity to showcase what’s in season , how to use it in an inspired way and where to go to find it.
+From Puna (Hawaii) to Saulyta (Mexico), all the way to my hometown of Piacenza (Italy), without forgetting our own Okanagan Valley : on one side Chefs demand quality & ethics from their farmers and producers and on the other side they hold a captive audience in their dining room with the opportunity to showcase what’s in season , how to use it in an inspired way and where to go to find it.
 This is arguably a key step into the development of a vibrant food system and an important milestone in the creation of the so called farm to table movement.

 A movement indeed that has swept away food scenes in the new world often decanting its base on sustainability and food biodiversity.
-Although often misused and highjacked , the words seasonal and local are on everybody’s mouth and on everybody’s menu.
+Although often misused and hijacked , the words seasonal and local are in everybody’s mouth and on everybody’s menu.

-Rather quickly however, the movements encounter a bootle neck of sort.
+Rather quickly however, the movement encounters a bottleneck of sorts.

-No matter how many meals you chose to have in your favourite so called farm to table restaurant or how many visits you manage to pay to your local farmers market , for most , that number represent nothing but a small fraction of the total meals you consume on a weekly bases - personally that number has plummeted since having kids.
+No matter how many meals you chose to have in your favourite so called farm to table restaurant or how many visits you manage to pay to your local farmers market , for most , that numbers represent nothing but a small fraction of the total meals you consume on a weekly basis - personally that number has plummeted since having kids.

-Dan Barber, author of the Third Plate, recognizes this has a significant shortfall of the farm to table philosophy in making tangible the changes it promised to deliver; It comes down to simple numbers.
+Dan Barber, author of the Third Plate, recognizes this as a significant shortfall in the farm to table philosophy in making tangible the changes it promised to deliver; It comes down to simple numbers.

 1 - Make Local a Daily Practice: